pymoc/pymoc/docs/model-physics/vertical-buoyancy-balance.rst

 the buoyancy slopwe in the ocean interior, where isopycnal outcropping is not a concern.
-As a note, this approximation makes this balance unsuitable for modeling of the Southern Ocean, where distinct :doc:`overturning transport <overturning-transport-closure>` & :doc:`surface buoyancy <surface-buoyancy-balance>` formulations are utilized.
+As a note, this approximation makes this balance unsuitable for modeling of the Southern Ocean, where distinct :doc:`overturning transport <channel-overturning-transport-closure>` & :doc:`surface buoyancy <channel-buoyancy-balance>` formulations are utilized.

 We derive our advection-diffusoing equation by starting with the Boussinesq continuity equation in isopycnal space